rdimaio/bastion-heaven-or-hell-mod/README.md

 - You die in one hit
 - Every enemy dies in one hit

-See also the [Hell or Hell Bastion mod](https://github.com/rdimaio/bastion-hell-or-hell-mod), where you die in one hit while the enemies retain their default HP.
+See also the [Hell and Hell Bastion mod](https://github.com/rdimaio/bastion-hell-and-hell-mod), where you die in one hit while the enemies retain their default HP.

 [Video showcase](https://www.youtube.com/watch?v=PSLiMieuzTg)